cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 # Test Vectors

 This section contains test vectors for the OPAQUE-3DH specification.
-Each test vector specifies the configuration information, protocol inputs, intermeidate values computed during registration and authentication, and protocol outputs.
+Each test vector specifies the configuration information, protocol inputs, intermediate values computed during registration and authentication, and protocol outputs.
 All values are encoded in hexadecimal strings.
 The configuration information includes the (OPRF, Hash, MHF, EnvelopeMode, Group) tuple, where the Group matches that which is used in the OPRF.
+These test vectors were generated using draft-06 of {{I-D.irtf-cfrg-voprf}}.

 ## OPAQUE-3DH Test Vector 1